Fastdruid/ReCDTV/Drive/Function.md

 ### Flow control

 If the read signals from the host exceed the LC8951 maximum data rate (about 2.3MB/s), the LC8951 sets the DRQ (WAIT) pin to LOW.
-The host must then hold *HRD low to delay the read until the DRQ (WAIT) pin goes HIGH.
+The host must then hold *HRD low to delay the read until the DRQ (WAIT) pin goes HIGH. note however that a single speed CDROM is only 150kb/s so there is little chance of getting anywhere close to this!

 ### Timings